There are several holidays to celebrate in the month of June but admittedly, my favorite is to promote the National Adopt A Cat program!

 - Older cats are better for seniors – because older cats tend to be calmer and require less “playtime” – they tend to be a better for for older adults.
 Generally speaking, any cat 4 years or older would be a good fit.

 - Cats require minimal maintenance – compared to other types of pets, cats require very little attention.
 No need to bathe them or walk them.
 They prefer structure and only need comfortable spots to sleep.
 The most difficult aspect, generally, of owning a cat is cleaning the litter box once or twice a day.
+See our article on litter box solutions for older adults.

 - Male cats tend to be lap cats – if you are looking for a cat who loves to sit on your lap and be petted – generally speaking these are male cats.
 Although I do have a female cat who can be petted for hours!